 At what age does the breeder send puppies home?
 Absolutely no sooner than eight weeks, but sometimes closer to 9-10 weeks.

 How does the breeder socialize their pups?
-Thoroughly.
-See here for an example of what goes into socializing a litter.
+Proper puppy enrichment and socialization is the foundation to the success of a well-adjusted Weimaraner.
+See here for an example of what goes into socializing a Barrett-bred litter.

 If purchasing a prospective hunting dog, does the breeder allow visitors to see their dogs work?
 Yes.
 You are welcome to come see us at a local training day, anytime!